tongyu03/DSE3101-Predictive-Modelling-of-Global-Trade-Flows/README.md

 ### add_trade_clean.py - Historical Import and Export data
 Extracted UN Comtrade trade data (2013–2023), reshaped into long format, and cleaned to ensure compatibility for merging into the final models.

+## Pre-processing steps
+Missing values were handled, ensuring consistent formats across trade and macroeconomic datasets.
+Lag features were created, and features were engineered with time-dependency characteristics in mind.
+Scaling was also applied for linear models to normalise feature ranges.

+## Models

+We explored several supervised regression models to forecast Singapore’s bilateral import volumes, including:

+### Linear Regression, Ridge, and Lasso – Used as baseline models to assess the performance of regularized linear approaches.

+### Random Forest and Gradient Boosting (XGBoost) – Tree-based models used to capture non-linear interactions and complex feature relationships.

+After comparing models, XGBoost was chosen for its strong out-of-sample performance.
+A final log-space residual correction using linear regression, based on 2023 errors, was applied improved the accuracy of 2024 forecasts.

 ## Model Validation

 We used time series cross-validation to evaluate model performance while respecting the temporal order of the data.
 Unlike traditional k-fold cross-validation, this method preserves the time-dependent structure by training on past data and validating on future data.